timescale/timescaledb-toolkit/extension/docs/uddsketch.md

 <br>

 ### Sample Usages <a id="uddsketch-summary-examples"></a>
-For this examples assume we have a table 'samples' with a column 'data' holding `DOUBLE PRECISION` values, and an 'id' column that holds the what series the data belongs to, we can create a view to get the UddSketches for each `id` using the [point form](#uddsketch-point) like so:
+For this example assume we have a table 'samples' with a column 'data' holding `DOUBLE PRECISION` values, and an 'id' column that holds the what series the data belongs to, we can create a view to get the UddSketches for each `id` using the [point form](#uddsketch-point) like so:

 ```SQL ,ignore
 CREATE VIEW sketch AS